UWHustle/hustle-in-Rust-now-defunct/README.md

 Installation instructions:
 ==========================
-To build Hustle, the prerequisites are `cmake` and `bison`.
+The prerequisites for building are `cmake` and `bison`.

-Finally, build the project:
+Build Hustle:

 ```bash
 cargo build [--release]
 ```

 and then run the executable.
-The `--release` option means this is a optimized `release` build, otherwise a `debug`.
+The `--release` option means this is a optimized `release` build, otherwise a `debug` build.
 ```bash
 cargo run [--release] --bin hustle-server
 cargo run [--release] --bin hustle-cli